-One of the most unusual projects Alex has been involved in is Nissan's NV200 concept car built for the Tokyo Motor Show in October 2007.
+One of the most unusual projects Alex has been involved in is Nissan's NV200 concept car built for the Tokyo Motor Show.
 The car was designed specifically around his needs as an underwater photographer working in the field and features a patented sliding cargo pod which is divided into a number of separate areas into which different pieces of diving and photographic equipment can be stored.
-A computer table drops down from the side of the van to reveal two LCD screens upon which images can be displayed, reviewed and edited.
-The front passenger seat swivels backwards on a single curved rail to face the table.
 The standard Nissan NV200 van has now been on sale for several years.

 Alex was educated at Mount House School, Devon, and Stowe School, Buckinghamshire, where he attended as a Roxborough Scholar.
-As a marine biologist Alex received both is undergraduate degree (BSc Hons) and his PhD from Southampton University (both at the National Oceanography Centre) and was awarded the Norman Heaps prize from the Challenger Society for Marine Science (2002) as one the UKs most promising young marine scientists.
+As a marine biologist Alex received both is undergraduate degree (BSc Hons) and his PhD from Southampton University (both at the National Oceanography Centre) and was awarded the Norman Heaps prize from the Challenger Society for Marine Science (2002) as one the UK's most promising young marine scientists.
 His most recent peer reviewed publication was in the prestigious journal Nature.
-Alex lives with Eleo and Zena.
+Alex lives with his partner Eleonora and their dachshund Zena.

 Published quotes about Alex